-(22) Subsequent Events
+(24) Subsequent Events

-The Company evaluated its December 31, 2019 Consolidated Statement of Financial Condition for subsequent events through February 27, 2020, the date that the Consolidated Statements of Financial Condition were available to be issued.
-On February 10, 2020, the Company declared a dividend of \$25,000 (\$0.9450 per share of common stock) to BFC.
-The dividend was paid on February 12, 2020.
+The Company evaluated its December 31, 2020 Consolidated Statement of Financial Condition for subsequent events through February 25, 2021, the date that the Consolidated Statements of Financial Condition were available to be issued.
+The Company is not aware of any subsequent events which would require recognition or disclosure in its Consolidated Statements of Financial Condition.